ntclark/PostScript/PostScript/Readme.md

 However, creating PDF files is **only one** possibility enabled by PostScript sources.

-All the time I see talk of the need to analyze and/or otherwise scrape or pull data from '.PDF files.
+Often I see talk of the need to analyze and/or otherwise scrape or pull data from '.PDF files.
 I see it all the time: "extract this or that from our PDF files" in proposals for contract work.

 Well, why not think upstream just a bit, and rather than actually create a 'PDF file and *then* do your analysis on *that*, instead, let the PS interpreter spit out the data you're looking *while* the PostScript language is being parsed by *this* interpreter?

+How can this particular repository help you do that ?
+Why, with COM (Component Object Model) Event interfaces naturally.

+To learn more of this, please checkout the [information](./Sources/COM Events) about interfaces in this system.

 ## What about the PDF creation tools